MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 ### Is this loss?

-I think we've got it here.
-Let's convert it to Brainfuck and try it.
-I wrote a short Python script:
+I think we've got it.
+Let's convert it to Brainfuck:

 ```python
 num = int(open('chall.from_nyan').read().strip())